ksarkies/XBee-Acquisition/Development/XBee-node-test/README.md

 the defines.h header file in the lib directory, which calls on separate defines-xxx.h files.

-The watermeter board uses the ATTiny841 which is not supported by the open source version of gcc-avr.
-The Atmel version of gcc-avr needs to be placed into the an auxiliary directory and referenced in the Makefile.
+Open source versions of gcc-avr earlier than release 2.0.0 did not support the ATTiny841.
+To get around this, either a later version of gcc-avr or the Atmel version needs to be placed into a directory somewhere where it can be referenced in the Makefile.
 Change the DIRAVR environment variable in Makefile to suit the location chosen.

 The makefile target is ATMega48 by default.
 To use another target eg ATTiny841